TayThorian/MasterBookVault/README.md

 - TSR9469 - HR7 - The Crusades Campaign Sourcebook
 - TSR9122 - H1 - Bloodstone Pass
 - TSR9168 - H2 - The Mines of Bloodstone
-- TSR11326 - The Vortex of Madness and other Planer Perils
 - TSR11361 - Warriors of Heaven
 - TSR9039 - A1 - Slave Pits of the Undercity
 - TSR9040 - A2 - Secret of the Slaver Stockade